plotly/plotly.py/doc/python/imshow.md

 ### Display multichannel image data with go.Image

 It is also possible to use the `go.Image` trace from the low-level `graph_objects` API in order to display image data.
 Note that `go.Image` only accepts multichannel images.
-For single images, use [`go.Heatmap`](/python/heatmaps).
+For single-channel images, use [`go.Heatmap`](/python/heatmaps).

 Note that the `go.Image` trace is different from the `go.layout.Image` class, which can be used for [adding background images or logos to figures](/python/images).